PostGEESE? Introducing The DuckDB Spatial Extension

 The following demonstrates how you can use the spatial extension to read and export multiple geospatial data formats, transform geometries between different coordinate reference systems and work with spatial property and predicate functions.
 While this example may be slightly contrived, we want to showcase the power of the currently available features.
 You can find the datasets used in this example in the spatial extension repository.

-Let's start by installing and loading the spatial extension and the parquet extension.
-Now we can import the NYC taxi ride data provided in parquet format, as well as the accompanying taxi zone data from a shapefile, using the ST_Read table function provided by the spatial extension.
+Let's import the NYC taxi ride data provided in Parquet format as well as the accompanying taxi zone data from a shapefile, using the ST_Read table function provided by the spatial extension.
 These taxi zones break NYC into polygons that represent regions, for example the Newark Airport.
 We then create a table for the rides and a table for the zones.
 Note that ST_Read produces a table with a wkb_geometry column that contains the geometry data encoded as a WKB (Well-Known Binary) blob, which we then convert to the GEOMETRY type using the ST_GeomFromWKB function.

 This may all seem a bit much if you are not familiar with the geospatial ecosystem, but rest assured this is all you really need to get started.
 In short: – Shapefile (.shp, .shx, .dbf) is a common format for storing geometry vector data and auxiliary metadata such as indexes and attributes. – WKB (Well Known Binary), while not really a file format in itself, is a common binary encoding of vector geometry data, used in e.g., GeoParquet.
 Comes in multiple flavors, but we're only concerned with "standard" WKB for now. – GEOMETRY is a DuckDB type that represents a Simple Features geometry object, which is based on a set of standards modeling vector geometry data as points, linestrings, polygons or collections of such.
 This is the core data type used by the spatial extension, and what most of the provided functions take and return.